jump toRECIPE

 From appetizers to lunches and dinners, these lobster recipes will satisfy all your shellfish cravings.
 I’m sharing my favorite lobster rolls, pastas, dips and more below!

-Lobsters are harvested in New England year round though they are primarily considered to be “in season” during the summer months starting in June though the season really lasts until December.
-During the summer I usually buy live whole lobsters and cook them myself.
-During the cooler winter months I frequently opt to have the fishmonger boil or steam the lobsters so that I can just pick them up.
-If you are buying your lobsters whole, note that it takes about 4½ pounds (2kg) of live lobsters to get 1 pound (454g) of meat.
+Lobsters are harvested year-round in New England, but lobster season is generally considered to be during the summer months, starting in June and lasting into the fall.
+During summer, I typically buy live whole lobsters and cook them myself, while in cooler months I often have the fishmonger steam or boil them for convenience.
+Plan on about 4½ pounds (2 kg) of live lobster to yield 1 pound (454 g) of meat.

-If using fresh lobsters, buy them as close as possible to the time you plan on cooking them.
-They can be purchased a day beforehand and kept in the refrigerator, wrapped in damp paper towels or newspaper to ensure they remain alive until just before cooking.
+When buying live lobsters, purchase them as close as possible to cooking time.
+They can be bought a day ahead and stored in the refrigerator, wrapped in damp paper towels or newspaper to keep them alive.

 If you’re looking to make these recipes without the work, you can find lobster meat already cooked, broken down and removed from the shell at some specialty seafood markets.
 If you aren’t someplace you can easily find whole lobsters, my family has ordered from Maine Lobster Now and Lobster From Maine.